mediquo/docs-sdk/docs/overview.md

 ## Authentication

-The mediQuo API uses API keys to authenticate requests.
+The API uses keys to authenticate requests.
 This credentials will be provided by mediQuo once your organization is validated in our platform.

 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.